yauhen-vavilkin/mod-pubsub/README.md

       },
       {
         "name": "SYSTEM_USER_PASSWORD",
-        "value": "pubsub"
+        "value": "YOUR_PASSWORD_HERE"
       }
  ```
-Default username is `pub-sub`, password is `pubsub`.
+Default username is `pub-sub`.
+Password must be provided via system variable `SYSTEM_USER_PASSWORD`, otherwise application will crash at startup.

 ## Verifying the module can connect and work with kafka